aquariophilie/blobfishes/README.md

 ![Superlinter](https://github.com/gmacario/blobfishes/actions/workflows/superlinter.yml/badge.svg)

-The ugliest project participating to the [DigitalOcean MongoDB Hackathon](https://www.digitalocean.com/mongodb-hackathon/).
+Blobfishes aims to be the ugliest project participating to the [DigitalOcean MongoDB Hackathon](https://www.digitalocean.com/mongodb-hackathon/).

 ![blobfish-rounded](https://user-images.githubusercontent.com/44038661/125737644-895ff7c5-f68f-4350-9231-d8ab7b00006c.png)
-> This work, "blobfish-rounded" is a derivative of ["blobfish-s400x244-2297-580"](https://www.flickr.com/photos/48988481@N00/3219837080) by [jamasca66](https://www.flickr.com/photos/48988481@N00), used under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/?ref=ccsearch&atype=rich). "blobfish-rounded" is licensed under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/?ref=ccsearch&atype=rich).

-If you need some inspiration, look at this blobfish!
+If you need some inspiration to be ugly, look at this blobfish!

 ## Deploying blobfishes to DigitalOcean